nasa/openmct/docs/src/process/testing/test-heuristics.md

 - Can edit all properties from 'Edit properties' action

 #### Delete
-- Can delete domain object with 'Remove Object' action
+- Can delete domain object with 'Remove Object' action (unless locked)
 - Once removed, object is no longer visible in tree, no traces remain as links, and the object is not returned in Search

 ### Interaction with first order domain objects